tsenga2/keio-quant-macro/SETUP.md

 ## Create Your Own Project Repository

-There are two easy ways to create and manage your GitHub repositories:
+The easiest way to create and manage your GitHub repositories is using VS Code:

-### Option 1: Using VS Code's Built-in Git Features (Recommended for beginners)

 1. **Create a Repository on GitHub**
    - Go to [GitHub](https://github.com/) and log in